ballerina-attic/grpc-service/README.md

 # gRPC Service

+gRPC is a modern, open source remote procedure call (RPC) framework widely used in distributed computing, which enables client and server applications to communicate transparently.
+In gRPC, a client application can directly call methods on a server application on a different machine as if it was a local object.
+On the server side, the server implements and runs a gRPC server to handle client calls; whereas, on the client side, the client has a stub that provides the same methods as the server.

 > In this guide you will learn about building a comprehensive gRPC service using Ballerina.

 The following are the sections available in this guide.